William Barrington-Coupe: Concert Artists revived - the great piano swindle

 After he was released from prison, Barrington-Coupe was reunited with Hatto.
 While she began to earn a modest reputation for her recitals of Liszt and Chopin, Barrington-Coupe maintained a lower profile.
-In the 1970s, the couple disappeared from the public eye, becoming virtual recluses in their detached modern home in Royston, Hertfordshire.
+In the late 1970s, the couple disappeared from the public eye, becoming virtual recluses in their detached modern home in Royston, Hertfordshire.

 It was not until 2002 that they were heard of again.
 During the previous 13 years they had apparently recorded another 103 CDs of Hatto's playing, which Barrington-Coupe began issuing on his Concert Artist label.
 In 2007, these CDs were found to be fraudulent copies of recordings of other artists issued by other labels.
 Barrington-Coupe initially denied any wrongdoing but subsequently admitted the fraud in a letter to Robert von Bahr, the head of the Swedish BIS record label that had originally issued some of the recordings plagiarised by Concert Artist.
 Bahr immediately shared the contents of the letter with Gramophone magazine, telling journalist Jessica Duchen afterwards that he "had given a lot of thought" to suing Barrington-Coupe for damages, but was inclined not to do so, on the assumption that the hoax recordings were "a desperate attempt to build a shrine to a dying wife".

 Death

-Barrington-Coupe died in Royston, England on 19 October 2014.
+Barrington-Coupe died aged 83 at home in Royston, Hertfordshire, on 19 October 2014.